Night-Owl clashed with Superman that one time, in 1942.

 The master criminal was arrested and, as far as I can tell, never heard of again.
 I don’t think he ever got to fight Doctor Mid-Nite, which is a right shame.
 Perhaps Night-Owl is Mid-Nite’s evil twin, separated at birth !

 Night-Owl conferred with his men in a dimly-lit natural cavern, where a number of owls nested.
-He’d be usually be perched on a trapeze, as you do.
+He’d usually be perched on a trapeze, as you do.
 One assumes that these visuals were to help with his mystique.

 Cold, ruthless, articulate, ruling through fear and intelligence.